vanhoangkha/Networking-fundamentals/Day55_Virtualizations_and_Cloud_Part1.md

 - ON-DEMAND SELF-SERVICE
     - The CUSTOMER is able to use the SERVICE (or stop the SERVICE) freely (via a web portal) without direct communication to the SERVICE PROVIDER

-- BROAD Mạng Access
+- BROAD Network Access
-    - The SERVICE is available through standard Mạng connections (ie: the Internet or PRIVATE WAN) and can be Access through many kinds of DEVICES
+    - The SERVICE is available through standard Network connections (ie: the Internet or PRIVATE WAN) and can be Access through many kinds of DEVICES
 - RESOURCE POOLING
     - A POOL of RESOURCES is provided by the SERVICE PROVIDER and when a CUSTOMER requests a SERVICE (Ví dụ creates a new VM), the RESOURCES to fulfill that request are allocated from the shared POOL
 - RAPID ELASTICITY